Reserve Police Battalion 101: How Did Ordinary Citizens Become Killers Under the Third Reich?

 By utilizing the timeframe noticeably provided by Browning, it can be extrapolated that Buchmann witnessed a great amount of violence and carnage that was incompatible with his moral composition.
 It is illogical to conclude that Buchmann wanted to be discharged if he was innately inclined to kill.
 His discharge was summarily denied, thereby placing him in a situation where he had to become either a killer or one courageous enough to adhere to his humanity as the Order Police, Einsatzgruppen, or any other killing squad was not an environment conducive to stagnation.
 Men such as Buchmann were the exceptions, whereas 80-90 percent of the battalion committed murder.
 Without employing their own forms of psychological tools, they may not have possessed the ability to kill.
 One method utilized as a form of rationalization was to deflect the act of execution onto a higher authority.

-In contrast to Buchmann, First Company commander Captain Julius Wohlauf, having spent his pre-war years joining the Nazi party, SA, and SS, was an established soldier prior to the onset of the Final Solution.
-The inculcation of Nazi ideology combined with the SS doctrine of strength and obedience determined Wohlauf’s existence as a soldier and fostered a sense of loathing toward weakness.
+In contrast to Buchmann, First Company commander Captain Julius Wohlauf, having spent his pre-war years joining Hitler's National Socialist Party, SA, and SS, was an established soldier prior to the onset of the Final Solution.
+The inculcation of Hitler's ideology combined with the SS doctrine of strength and obedience determined Wohlauf’s existence as a soldier and fostered a sense of loathing toward weakness.
 He refused to entertain the idea of excusing his subordinates from the duty to which they were assigned; killing Jews.
 He responded to any such request by indicating that those who wished to be excused, “could lie down alongside the victims.”

 The horrors of July, along with a steady stream of alcohol, desensitized the men of the 101st for future tasks.
 Whereas Major Trapp gave his men an opportunity to avoid killing Jews at Jozefow, subsequent participation in the Final Solution was mandatory, thus removing the factor of choice.
 Once the onus of making a decision was removed, the policemen were then able to utilize deflection and become obedient participants in the genocide of the European Jewish population.
 Murder became more palatable for some after Jozefow as they no longer were forced to confront their victims in a face-to-face manner, which afforded the reservists the opportunity to dehumanize the Jews and distance themselves through fragmentation.
 Working as part of the deportation process, the men of the 101st no longer had a direct hand in the killings thereby providing these civilian reservists a chance to depersonalize their involvement and detach themselves from the children they killed.
 Without the employment of these psychological tools, these people may not have been able to carry out such atrocities; what they had done at Jozefow provided the desensitization.